hamvocke/lnks/README.md

 ### Add your bookmarks

-Following the pattern in the `bookmarks.txt` create your own (or even multiple) `.txt` files next to `lnks.sh` and throw all your bookmarks in there.
+Following the pattern in `bookmarks.txt` create your own (or even multiple) `.txt` files next to `lnks.sh` and throw all your bookmarks in there.

 The rules: